DavRan90/TrainingTrackerFork/TrainingTracker/README.md

-﻿TrainingTracker : Project Setup Guide

-Welcome to the TrainingTracker project!
+Welcome to the TrainingTracker project!😊
 This guide explains everything each team member needs to do to get the project running locally, including database setup, development settings, and Identity.